realmthyx/SteamDeckUI-Patcher/README.md

 4. Enter the command python and drag'n'drop the file to the command prompt.
 5. Hit Enter.
 6. It will ask for your confirmation.
-Note: Case sensitive.
-Please enter UPPERCASE Y or N.
-Note: It doesn't mess with Steam's files, and it's not against Steam's TOS.
+- Note: It doesn't mess with Steam's files, and it's not against Steam's TOS.
 This is only a file patch.
 7. After confirmation it will taskkill Steam if there is a instance running.
 8. It will create the "beta" file if doesn't exist (duh that's why we are here)
 9. The script will notify you when it's done.